jon-harper/OmniBox/docs/assembly/psu_wiring.md

 1. Cut one (1) length of hookup wire approximately 30cm (12") long and strip the ends.
 2. Crimp a spade terminal on each end and set the wire aside.
 3. Cut one (1) length of wire approximately 37cm (15") long and strip the ends.
-4. Crimp a spade terminal on one end.
+4. Crimp a spade terminal to one end.
 5. Crimp a fork connector on the other end.

 <figure markdown>